weaveworks/scope/README.md

   the Weave network
 - ```test```: a script to run all go unit tests in subdirectories, gather the coverage results, and merge them into a single report.
-- ```runner```: a tools for running tests in parallel; given each test is suffixes with the number of hosts it requires, and the host availible are contained in the environment variable HOSTS, the tool will run tests in parallel, on different hosts.
+- ```runner```: a tool for running tests in parallel; given each test is suffixed with the number of hosts it requires, and the hosts available are contained in the environment variable HOSTS, the tool will run tests in parallel, on different hosts.